 City Clerk

-The City Clerk's Office is located on the first floor of City Hall.
-The office employs 4 full time positions; the City Clerk, Deputy City Clerk, and two Election Specialists.
+The City Clerk's Office is located on the first floor of City Hall, room 108.
+The office employs 3 full time positions; the City Clerk, Deputy City Clerk, and one Office Assistant.

-• Maintains custody of city official records including council minutes, ordinances, resolutions, contracts, agreements, insurance certificates, bonds, licenses, special assessments, annexations and oaths of offices
+• Maintains custody of city official records including council minutes, ordinances, resolutions, contracts, agreements, insurance certificates, bonds, licenses, annexations and oaths of offices

 • Administer application process, issuance and renewal of all liquor/fermented malt licenses granted by the Common Council along with operator/bartender and other licenses and permits as required by local and state laws